gamblevore/speedie/Documentation/xml.md

         <address>Boulder Road</address>
     </dict>

 Well.. you can't.
 I mean... often you can, and you should be able to.
 The problem is that you won't be able to make a DTD that works with this.

+Why?
+Why can't you just specify the DTD has a 'name' and 'address' field?
+Well... its a dictionary.
+The actual key values (name/address/etc), are indeterminant.
+It could be "name" or "address" or "blubblubglub" or "fish" or ")(*@£$U@£" or anything.

 Also, what if the key happens to contain something that isn't a valid XML name?
 It is possible!
 (Depending on your program).
 This is why many formats (like Apple's plists) use dictionaries this way:

     <dict>
         <key>name</key>